J-Bockhofer/goe2e/Readme.md

 Writing server in Go?
 Write E2E (End-to-End) tests in it, too!

-Why use whole application like Pstman, when Grug can just write a little more Go?

 Just add a test file to your source or an empty application and get going.

 ## How it works

-E2E tests work by sending a request to a running application.
+Simply put, E2E tests work by sending a request to a running application.

 Unit tests usually have great language tooling while E2E tests need another application like Postman or Insomnia to run.

 This proof-of-concept package presents a way to combine the IDE, build pipeline support and relative ease of writing of unit tests with flexible E2E testing.

-Yet it is nothing special but a mere convenience wrapper/function adapter around http requests and responses.
+It works as a convenience wrapper/function adapter around http requests and responses.

 The whole configuration is based on typed function handles, so you can write your own functions to feed into the testing frame.